 This is an important change, not least because it effectively puts the investor in the driving seat.
 If done properly it ensures that the investment products in a portfolio are all absolutely relevant to the needs of the investor.

 So what does this mean in practice?
 In reality, many of the broad goals that we set ourselves are fairly universal.
-They probably include planning for retirement – while mitigating longevity risks – buying a home, having enough money to put one or more children through college.
+They probably include planning for retirement – while mitigating longevity risks – buying a home, having enough money to put one or more children through university.